Last updated: May 5, 2026

 What it means when your house lord sits in a different house

 The placement layer is where the calculator earns its keep.
-Each lord, once located, changes what the house produces.
+Each lord, once located, changes how the house is interpreted.
 A few examples to anchor the pattern:

-• 7th-house lord in your 10th: marriage and career braid together.
-The classical reading covers business partnerships, marriages framed as public platforms, or simply partners met through work.
+• 7th-house lord in your 10th: partnership and public-life themes are read together.
+The classical reading can cover business partnerships, public-facing unions, or partners met through work.

-• 10th-house lord in your 5th: career through creativity, performance, or work with children.
-Status flows from the things you would do for fun.
+• 10th-house lord in your 5th: vocational topics may be routed through creativity, performance, pleasure, or work with children.

-• 2nd-house lord in your 8th: money mixes with shared resources.
-Inheritances, joint accounts, debts, taxes.
-Wealth that does not stay individual for long.
+• 2nd-house lord in your 8th: money topics may mix with shared resources, inheritances, joint accounts, debts, or taxes.

 The general logic stays simple.
-Whatever house a lord occupies becomes the channel through which the house it rules expresses itself.
-A 7th lord in the 10th routes partnership through public-facing work.
-A 7th lord in the 6th routes partnership through service, daily routines, or health contexts.
-The house the lord lives in is the door the house it owns walks through.
+Whatever house a lord occupies becomes one channel through which the house it rules is read.
+A 7th lord in the 10th can route partnership topics through public-facing work.
+A 7th lord in the 6th can route partnership topics through service, daily routines, or illness-care contexts.

 House lord dignity: why a strong or weak ruler changes the read

 The calculator surfaces a dignity status next to each lord.
-Dignity is the classical scoring of how strong a planet sits in its current sign.
+Dignity is the classical scoring of how much support a planet has in its current sign.
 Five core states matter most.

 Domicile.
 The planet is in a sign it rules.
-Maximum strength.
-A 7th-house lord in domicile produces partnerships that operate under their own steam.
+This is the highest core dignity.
+A 7th-house lord in domicile can be read as better-resourced partnership testimony.

 Exaltation.
 The planet is in the sign where it does its dignified best.
 Almost as strong as domicile.
 The lord is celebrated rather than at home.